alphagov/govuk_publishing_components/docs/testing-components.md

 Characteristics of feature tests:

 - they should navigate the application through the web interface with a minimal amount of set-up and direct visiting of links, for example most navigation should be achieved by user clicking;
-- they may mock and/or assert that particular API calls are made to external services;
+- they may mock and/or assert that particular API calls are made to external services.

 ## Accessibility testing